Diffusion Blend: Inference-Time Multi-Preference Alignment for Diffusion Models: DB-MPA Algorithm: Additional Results

 \subsection{Results for Three-Reward Setting}

-To evaluate DB-MPA in a more complex multi-objective setting, we conducted experiments using three distinct reward functions: ImageReward for text-image alignment, VILA for aesthetic quality, and PickScore~\cite{kirstain2023pick} as a proxy for human preference.
+To evaluate DB-MPA in a more complex multi-objective setting, we conducted experiments using three distinct reward functions: ImageReward for text-image alignment, VILA for aesthetic quality, and PickScore~\cite{kirstain2023pick} as a proxy for human preference w.
+We evaluate the result on a smaller test set with 25 prompts generated by GPT-4 \citep{achiam2023gpt} with identical $30$ fixed random seeds for each prompt.
+The full list of this smaller test set is in our code.
 Figure~\ref{fig:three-reward} illustrates DB-MPA performance across various weight combinations in the three-reward setting.
 DB-MPA consistently adapts its outputs to reflect user-specified preferences, demonstrating scalable control without requiring additional retraining.